Introduction to Neurodiversity: An Annotated Reading List

 Journal article of the type Scientific literature review ( ; english)

-*Five co-authors are autistics.
+*Four co-authors had publicly identified as autistic.
 [Learn more about this mention]

 => Unrestricted access and free